pyvec/naucse.python.cz/lessons/beginners-en/install-editor/index.md

 # Editor installation

-Editor is program for editing plain text.
-It is essential tool for every programmer.
+An editor is a program for editing plain text.
+It is an essential tool for every programmer.

-It doesn't matter which editor you will use, just don't use Notepad, TextEdit, Word or Writer.
+It doesn't matter which editor you use, just don't use Notepad, TextEdit, Word, or Writer.
-If you already have some favourite it will just need set up.
+If you already have some favourite, it will just need to be set up.

-## What editors for programmers can do?
+## What can editors for programmers do?

-Editors for programmers allows us to edit *plain text*.
-Unlike programs such Word, Writer or Pages, it does not allow *formatting* text.
+Editors for programmers let us edit *plain text*.
+Unlike programs such as Word, Writer, or Pages, it does not let us *format* text.

-Using the editor, we will enter commands to the computer, so we do not need formatting, but we will use some of their built-in tricks:
+Since we use the editor to enter commands for the computer, we do not need any formatting, we just want to use some of their built-in tricks:
 * Multiple file support – useful for larger projects with multiple files
 * Line numbering – each line shows the number.
 Great for debugging
 * Offset – (indentation) Very important in Python.
-* Coloring – tailoring code highlight helps with readability.
+* Coloring – custom code highlighting helps with readability.

 > [note]
 >
-> That's how piece of code looks like in editor:
+> That's what a piece of code looks like in the editor:
 >
 > ```python
 >     1  @app.route('/courses/<course:course>/')